CDC Says Costco Chicken Salad Linked to E. coli Outbreak

 The Costco E. coli outbreak follows the recent E. coli food poisoning incident at Chipotle restaurants in Washington and Oregon.
 However, there have been no reported HUS cases or deaths linked to the Chipotle case.

 If you or someone you love have been affected by contaminated Costco chicken salad,or if youve experienced food poisoning from another store or restaurant, contact the skilled food poisoning lawyers at Phillips Law Group immediately.
+A personal injury lawyer Phoenix from our legal team will review the details of your claim and determine if you have a case.

 Call or text 1-800-706-3000 or fill out our FREE Case Review form above.